dan-madsen/AzNetworkDiagram/README.md

 If links to other resources exist then these links are drawn too.
 For example, if the vWAN Firewall has a DNS proxy enabled which points to a Private DNS Resolver then that link will be displayed too.
 If an IP Group is used in a Firewall Policy then that link is also displayed.

 # Currently Supported Resources
+The module is now compatible with both Ubuntu and Windows so you can run it successfully on either system.
+The requirement of having Graphviz installed exists on both platforms.
+You can look into the YAML file in the pipeline example on how to install Graphviz on Ubuntu unattended.

-This module will include in the diagram:
+This module will include in the diagram in separate colors:
   - Subscriptions
   - vNets & Subnets & Delegations
   - Route Tables